AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

    >
    >Verify that [cron jobs are enabled](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#check-cron-and-message-queue-configuration).
 Cron jobs are required for Commerce to manage communication and workflows between AEM Assets and Commerce.

->[!TIP]
->
->For additional information about the Adobe I/O Events configuration fields, see the _[Adobe I/O Events Guide](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#complete-the-commerce-configuration).

 ## Get authentication credentials for API access

 The AEM Assets Integration for Commerce requires OAuth authentication credentials to allow API access to the Commerce instance.
-You need these credentials to register the Commerce project with the Assets Rule Engine service during tenant onboarding, and to submit API requests to manage assets between Adobe Commerce and AEM Assets.
+These credentials are required to authenticate API requests when managing assets using the AEM Assets integration.

 You generate the credentials by adding the integration to the Commerce instance and activating it.